line/armeria/site/src/sphinx/advanced-retry.rst

     client.execute(...).aggregate().join();

-That is it.
-The client will keep attempting until it succeeds or the number of attempts exceeds the total number of max attempts.
-You can configure the ``totalMaxAttempts`` when making the decorator using ``RetryingHttpClient.newDecorator(strategy, totalMaxAttempts)``.
+That's it.
+The client will keep attempting until it succeeds or the number of attempts exceeds the maximum number of total attempts.
+You can configure the ``maxTotalAttempts`` when making the decorator using ``RetryingHttpClient.newDecorator(strategy, maxTotalAttempts)``.
 Meanwhile, the ``strategy`` will decide to retry depending on the response.
 In this case, the client retries when it receives ``5xx`` response error.

 .. _retry-strategy: